FAQs

 Icon chevron

 If you’ve earned 60 or more credits from an accredited institution — or if you’ve earned an accredited AA or AS — you will likely be eligible to begin your studies directly with College for America’s BA program (skipping the AA and significantly reducing your time to degree).
-If you have under 60 transferable credits, you have the option to have a course by course evaluation, and may be eligible to transfer credits to the “associate’s degree track”.

 Can I transfer credits out of the program?